ggilmore/LivestreamerFMWebUI/README.md

 ## Running LivestreamerFMWebUI:

-1. Download the `tgz` file, and extract it (either using your native system tools or some program like [7-Zip](http://www.7-zip.org/)).
+1. Download the `.tgz` file, and extract it (either using your native system tools or some program like [7-Zip](http://www.7-zip.org/)).

 2. Navigate to `EXTRACTED_FOLDER_NAME/bin/` and then: